guitarvydas/fabghoststars/README.md

 Transpile a game script to JSON.
 ![ghoststars](doc/ghoststars.svg)
-# Usage
-make
-# Background
-This is a practical test of the `fab` tool.

 # Future
 - A.I.
 (Khoj, Llama, etc.) component(s)
 - a drawware implementation of a 0D compiler that emits Odin, Python, Common Lisp, JavaScript, etc. code
-- a string constant component which the parser recognizes and generates appropriate code for
+- a string constant icon which the parser recognizes and generates appropriate component code for
 - replace `user0d.odin` with some kind of mini-DSL or spreadsheet or HTML GUI that automatically generates the necessary code for inclusion in a project
 - more game-creation components, Container and Leaf
 - more transpilation components, to make source-to-source transpilation easier, e.g. GUIs, etc